 The Town of Liberty's monitoring program meets all EPA and State Health Department regulations.
 We test the water for bacteriological quality monthly.
-There was one positive result for Coliform on August 8, 2023.
-In 2023 there were no chemical Maximum Contaminant Level violations.
+In 2023 there were no bacteriological or chemical Maximum Contaminant Level violations.
 Some of the constituents tested for were detected, but at levels well below the allowable MCL'S. It is important to remember all drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 The EPA has determined that your water is safe at these levels.
 A copy of the complete list of chemicals tested for and the results of these tests can be obtained by calling our office.
 Additional information about contaminants and potential health risks can be obtained by calling the EPA's Safe Drinking Water Hotline at 800-426-4791 or the Sullivan District Office of the Health Department at 845-794-2045.